pipekit/argo-workflows-ci-example/README.md

 kubectl -n argo create -f workflow.yml
 ```

-Once the workflow has successfuly run, you can navigate to https://localhost:8443/argo-workflows-ci-example/ in your browser.
+Once the workflow has successfully run, you can navigate to https://localhost:8443/argo-workflows-ci-example/ in your browser.
 The website should tell you the branch that it was built from (the default is 'example') and the name of the workflow that built it.

 You can delete the Argocd CD application to remove the deployment.
 You should do this before re-running the workflow:
 ```